3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Introduction

-Recently, a significant effort has been invested to construct 3D B-fields using only dust polarization, through combining 2D dust polarization angles and the inclination angle constrained by the polarization degree. \cite{Chen2019} first used thermal dust polarization fraction $P_{\rm emi}(\%)$ to infer the 3D B-field inclination angle $\gamma$ (i.e., the angle between the mean B-field and the LOS) in Vela C cloud observed by Balloon-borne Large Aperture Submillimeter Telescope for Polarimetry (BLASTPol, see \citealt{Chen2019}). \cite{HuLaz2023} improved the new technique by incorporating anisotropic magnetohydrodynamic (MHD) turbulence and showed that Chen's technique can only be valid when the cloud is sub-\alfvenic.
-However, both techniques considered uniform grain alignment within the cloud.
-For starlight polarization, the effect of inclined B-fields on the polarization efficiency, $P_{\rm ext}/A_{\rm V}$, was found in optical-NIR polarimetric observations in the molecular cloud and the diffuse ISM, which showed a high maximum polarization efficiency with $P_{\rm ext}/A_{\rm V} \approx 20\%\,\rm mag^{-1}$ when $\gamma \approx 90^{\circ}$ (\citealt{Panopoulou2016}); still, the grain alignment is considered to be perfect (see \citealt{Angarita2023}; \citealt{Doi2024}).
+Recently, a significant effort has been invested to construct 3D B-fields using only dust polarization, through combining 2D dust polarization angles and the inclination angle constrained by the polarization degree. \cite{Chen2019} first used thermal dust polarization fraction $P_{\rm em}(\%)$ to infer the 3D B-field inclination angle $\gamma$ (i.e., the angle between the mean B-field and the LOS) in Vela C cloud observed by Balloon-borne Large Aperture Submillimeter Telescope for Polarimetry (BLASTPol, see \citealt{Chen2019}). \cite{HuLaz2023} improved the new technique by incorporating anisotropic magnetohydrodynamic (MHD) turbulence and showed that Chen's technique can only be valid when the cloud is sub-\alfvenic.
+For starlight polarization, the effect of inclined B-fields is characterized from the observations the starlight polarization degree per reddening, denoted by $P_{V}/E(B-V)$. \cite{Panopoulou2019b} conducted optical polarimetric observations toward 22 stars in the region with the highest thermal dust polarization degree $p_{\rm 353GHz} \approx 20\%$ from Planck observations (\citealt{Planck2020}), and found starlight polarization degree reddening $(P_{V}/E(B-V))$ higher than $13\%\,\rm mag^{-1}$. \cite{Angarita2023} demonstrated the upper bound of $(P_{V}/E(B-V)) \approx 16\%\,\rm mag^{-1}$ when magnetic fields are mostly lying on the POS.
+Note that for tracing 3D B-fields from both starlight and thermal dust polarization studies, the grain alignment is considered to be perfect within the clouds (see \citealt{Chen2019}; \citealt{HuLaz2023}; \citealt{Angarita2023}; \citealt{Doi2024}).
 Therefore, a detailed study of grain alignment physics is required to accurately interpret the polarization from absorption and emission of aligned grains and the application of the dust polarization degree to probe 3D B-fields and dust physics in various astrophysical environments.